New rules for mechanics and garage owners

 You can buy and register a vehicle without a safety standards certificate, but cannot put plates on a vehicle without one.

-To get a certificate, your vehicle must first pass an inspection at an inspection station, licensed by the Ministry of Transportation (MTO).
+To get a certificate, your vehicle must first pass an inspection at a DriveON vehicle inspection centre licensed by the Ministry of Transportation (MTO).
+After your vehicle passes inspection, you will be emailed a confirmation of the certificate for your records.

 Where to get a certificate